Peter Earnest: Career

-Earnest worked at the Central Intelligence Agency for 36 years, largely in Europe and the Middle East.
-In the late 1970s he helped safeguard Arkady Shevchenko, a United Nations official who became the highest-ranking Soviet official to defect to the United States.
+After returning to the US in 1957 he joined the Central Intelligence Agency (CIA).
+He worked at the CIA for 36 years, largely in Europe and the Middle East.
+He was stationed in Cyprus and Athens, Greece.
+In the late 1970s, he helped safeguard Arkady Shevchenko, a United Nations official who became the highest-ranking Soviet official to defect to the United States.

-He later worked in the Inspector General’s office and as the CIA’s Senate liaison, concluding his CIA career as the agency’s chief spokesperson.
+He later worked in the Inspector General’s office and as the CIA’s Senate liaison.
+He concluded his CIA career as the agency’s chief spokesperson, and retired from the CIA in 1994.